Plumbing contractor's licence

 Apply for a plumbing contractor’s licence by submitting:

 - a completed Form 101 – application form;

 - an original or certified copy of a current National Police Certificate;

 - a copy of your statement of attainment of required competencies;

 - the application fee and licence fee shown on the application form.

 Usually a plumbing contractor’s licence applies to water supply, sanitary plumbing and drainage plumbing.
 The Board also issues plumbing contractor’s licences with conditions limiting the licence holder to any of the following types of plumbing work:

 Time frame for application processing

-Most plumbing contractor applications are determined within five weeks.
+Most plumbing contractor applications are determined within four weeks.
 Please assist by submitting all the information required in your application and allow sufficient time for it to be fully assessed.

 Download the plumbing contractor’s licence application form above, which includes guidance on making your application.
 Further information on obtaining a plumbing contractor’s licence is also available from the Building Commission on 1300 489 099 or email email@example.com.